BruceZu/galvanize_capstone/README.md

-random forest
+random forest (nlp) - used class_weights = 'balanced'
-boosting
+boosting (numerical) - upsampled
-graph theory/neighborhoods

-What I noticed while investigating the nlp model is that many of the features that I originally intended on modeling separately in a Decision Tree-based model were part of the text (i.e. the session of Congress, )

 ### Additional Information
 The 115th Congress ends on January 3, 2018.
 Every bill and joint resolution that hasn't become law by the end of that day will be labeled as "not passed".

+Was hoping to incorporate the use of graph theory/neighborhoods